Selling through Purchasing Cooperatives

 When federal funds will be used for the purchase of goods or services, there is an additional and significant set of requirements that must be met by El Paso Community College and the vendor.
 Many of the most notable additional requirements are outlined at the following link:

 To view all forms visit:

 For purchases made with federal monies, please go to the

 SAM (System for Award Management) web site to check for vendor debarment.
 If vendor is debarred, EPCC cannot do business with it.

 In 2015, the Texas Legislature adopted House Bill 1295, which added section 2252.908 of the Government Code.
 This law states that a governmental entity or state agency may not enter into certain contracts with a business entity unless the business entity submits a disclosure of interested parties to the governmental entity or state agency at the time the business entity submits the signed contract to the governmental entity or state agency.
-The law applies only to a contract of a governmental entity or state agency that either (1) requires an action or vote by the governing body of the entity or agency before the contract may be signed or (2) has a value of at least $1 million.
+The law applies only to a contract of a governmental entity or state agency that either (1) requires an action or vote by the governing body of the entity or agency before the contract may be signed; (2) has a value of at least $1 million; or (3) is for services that would require a person to register as a lobbyist under Chapter 305.
 Note: The Bylaws of the El Paso Community College’s Board of Trustees require that all contracts valued at $50,000 or more be approved by its governing body, the Board of Trustees.

 In addition to the newly revised Form 1295, it should be noted that, another change, also effective January 1, 2018, states that Form 1295 is now no longer required for any of the following types of contracts: